AlexThePolygonal/cpp-stateful-templates/README.md

 )
 ```

 Keep in mind that in the metaprogramming paradigm any type can play the role of a variable, and all operations and function calls are done by template instantiation.
+If you want to look at code examples, skip to [section on examples](#examples).

 | Feature     | Traditional C++ Variable | Metaprogramming "Variable"               |
 | ----------- | ------------------------ | ---------------------------------------- |